Contact Us for a Free Consultation (213) 542-0979

 They're going to try to use that criminal record to justify giving you a worse punishment than the average person would get for the crime that you are accused of committing.

-Seeking Best Result on Your Criminal Case
+Seeking the Best Result on Your Criminal Case

+One who you've paid money to get you the best possible resolution for your criminal case in Los Angeles.
 You've come to the right place.
 Pick up the phone.
 You've taken the first step.
-Take the next step.
-As for a meeting with Ron Hedding.
+Take the next step for a meeting with Ron Hedding.

 I stand at the ready to help you.
 It will be my pleasure.
 This is where my talents lie.
 This is what I enjoy doing — helping people just like you.